China–Morocco relations

-China–Morocco relations refer to the bilateral relations between China and Morocco.
-China and Morocco established diplomatic relations in November 1958.
-Morocco establishes 'strategic partnership' with China in 2016, stronger partnership with China is sign that Morocco is seeking political and economic partners far from its traditional markets.
+The People's Republic of China and Morocco established diplomatic relations on November 1, 1958.
+In 2016, Morocco established a 'strategic partnership' with China.

 History

 Du Huan, a Chinese traveler in the Tang dynasty, once traveled to the Maghreb region at that time.
 Moroccan Traveler, Scientist and adventurer, Ibn Battuta and Chinese traveller Wang Dayuan during Yuan dynasty visited each other's Continent (Respectively Africa and Asia) almost at the same time.

-Morocco was the second African country to recognize officially the People's Republic of China on November 1, 1958.
+Morocco and the People's Republic of China established formal relations on November 1, 1958.
+China's relations with Morocco contributed to China's sympathetic view of the Algerian revolution.

 By its stability, geographic location and millenary friendship, the vision of Morocco in China shifted in the recent years from a solid cooperation to a strategic win-win partnership.
 Morocco's strategic choice based on diversifying its partners is reaffirmed during the official visit of King Mohammed VI to China in 2016.
 This visit enabled the strengthening of political relations between the two countries, based on the principles of friendship, understanding, solidarity, and a common will to diversify areas of bilateral cooperation.
 A global strategic partnership between the Kingdom and the People's Republic of China was also signed during the visit, followed in 2017 by an agreement dedicated to the Chinese Silk Road and Belt Initiative.

 The relations between Morocco and China have noticed the remarkable pace of development of their cooperation in recent years in various fields, based on the strong diplomatic relations that bind them, as well as the strong political will that forces them to move towards promising horizons for cooperation, the Chinese special envoy for the Middle East, Zhai Jun said ‘Morocco is a Friend and Strategic Partner’.